jesskelsall/astarus/astarus/civilisations/kingdom-of-astor/settlements/northhaven/places/friend-of-the-magicborn.md

 | Intrigue | An incredibly natural looking shop that is curious and inviting, yet has no visible stock and is secretive. |

 ## Vendor

+[Moss Under the Crumbling Cliffs](../../../../../people/moss-under-the-crumbling-cliffs.md) will not provide any services to those who cannot prove that they are [magicborn](../../../magicborn.md) and are worthy.
+This can be done by bringing a magical item to her.

 Friend of the Magicborn offers the following services: